macOS High Sierra Preview

 Will High Sierra just be about the technologies hidden under the surface that make our Macs “more reliable, capable, and responsive,” to quote Apple.
 Or will refinements in our favourite Mac apps make this an update to get excited about?

-The thing is, the new technologies being built into macOS High Sierra aren’t boring.
+That's not to say that the new technologies being built into macOS High Sierra are boring.
 It’s just that the majority of people just won’t know that they are there, or rather they will just end up expecting them to be there as our expectations of technology increase.

 For example, Sierra brings with it improvements that will make watching (and encoding) 4K video a better experience.
 Apple will be supporting HEVC (High Efficiency Video Coding, also known as H.265) on the Mac, which will mean these videos will stream better and take up less space as they can be compressed up to 40 per cent more than H.264.